UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_03.md

 You can resize or move the console window as you wish.
 Also, remember that you can run the piece of code that you've entered in the input area by pressing `Shift + Enter`.

+Since the Jupyter Console is suitable for quick exploration, an increasing number of well-known data science packages have started to include it as part of their documentation.
+For example, the well-known `numpy` package allows you to try out NumPy directly on their web page without installing anything using a special Jupyter Console (under the "Try NumPy" section at https://numpy.org/)
 ---

 # Getting help when writing code